UI UX design is booming – there’s no denying that!

 “UI is the saddle, the stirrups, & the reins.
 UX is the feeling you get being able to ride the horse.” – Dain Miller.

 Dain Miller explains the difference between UI design and UX design perfectly.
 UI design represents the visuals, the elements of a product, the buttons, the images – everything that we can see.
 All of these in order to create an aesthetically pleasing product.
-On the other hand, UX design represents the interaction we have as users with the product – everything we experience when using that specific product.
+On the other hand, to answer the question of what does UX stand for – UX design represents the interaction we have as users with the product – everything we experience when using that specific product.
 It’s the seamless flow, the ease of navigation, and in a nutshell – it’s the product architecture.
 Not how a product looks like, but rather how it works.

-Read on as we’ll take a look at what UX design is, what UI design is, and we’ll determine the differences between a UX designer and a UI designer while also analyzing how these two might actually overlap.
+Read on as we’ll take a look at what UX design is, and what UI design is, and we’ll determine UI UX differences, while also analyzing how these two might actually overlap.

 What is UX design?

-When thinking about UX design, the first answer should be what it stands for – User Experience.
+When thinking about UX design, the first answer should be what does UX stand for – User Experience.
 And as the name implies, it represents the experience our users have when interacting with us.
 UX design is all about making sure that when someone uses our products, apps, services, and so on – not only do they like what they are seeing – the visuals – but it’s also fun and easy for them to understand how to use it.

 UX design is also about mastering the art of understanding the needs of our audience.
 User experience represents the relationship between our users and our products.
 Can they use it easily and efficiently?
 Do they feel excited when using it?
 Well, yes, they should.
 But maybe there were times when you did not understand where to find a specific section on a website.
 That’s not your fault – not you as a user, at least.